 Confirm which build you have by selecting About Firefox from the Firefox menu or button (it’s inside the Help menu if using the Firefox button).

-Firefox 22 is now in the Beta channel.
-Changes in this release include:
+Firefox 32 is now in the Beta channel.
+New features include: